Crownies: Episodes

-Spin-off series
+Spin-off

 Before the series finale of Crownies had broadcast, ABC1 Channel Controller Brendan Dahill revealed that he sought the creation of a spin-off and singled out Dusseldorp and Michael for their portrayals.
 He believed that there were many successful aspects of Crownies to build on and expressed his surprise that the show was not as popular as he had envisioned.
 On 20 August 2012, ABC TV confirmed that it had commissioned an "8-part legal and political thriller" titled Janet King.
 The spin-off went into production in early 2013 and featured various cast members from Crownies.
 The first episode aired on 27 February 2014.

 Home media

 Crownies was initially released on region 4 DVD in two separate parts.
 The first eleven episodes were released on 6 October 2011.
 The remaining episodes were released on 1 December 2011.
 The two box-sets were later released for region 2.

 Although the series has never been shown in the UK, it is available to view on the STV Player, the video on demand service owned by STV, the ITV affiliate in North and Central Scotland.